3DiVi News

 Biometrics aren’t just a “password replacement.”
 They tie a real person to a high-risk action.
 Especially when an attacker has already bought a phone number, bypassed SMS, or gained access via phishing.

-At this stage, SMS often fails, but biometric verification — combined with liveness/deepfake detection, device control, and risk assessment — actually stops the attack.
+At this stage, SMS often fails, but biometric identity verification — combined with liveness/deepfake detection, device control, and risk management — actually stops the attack.

 2026-01-13 13:46 Articles BAF